 - You may find that you can detect them with your camera even though your eyes can’t really see them!

-Interested in viewing the Southern Lights too?
+Where to see the Southern Lights?
 Read more here about seeing them in New Zealand!

 By Cristina at Travel For Wildlife

-We were almost at our home for the night, an off-the-grid log cabin in the middle of the Finnish woods, just north of Kuusamo.
+Our home for the night, an off-the-grid log cabin in the middle of the Finnish woods, just north of Kuusamo.
 Tired and cold, I could only stare blankly at my sledge dogs, trotting along a frozen lake.
-It had been a long day on the sledges and we were all ready to start a fire, enjoy a sauna, and have a sausage dinner.
 Then the sky started showing a purple/reddish hue as if someone had put a filter on the sun.
-“This is a sign that we might be able to see the Northern Lights tonight,” said our guide.
+“This is a sign you be able to see the Northern Lights tonight,” said our guide.